yasminsuellen/dio-challenges/README.md

 This repository contains a collection of challenges and projects from the DIO technology training platfor.

 ## Projects
+- `ranked-matches-calculator/` : A script to calculate a player's rank based on the number of wins and losses in ranked matches.
 - `hero-level-classifier/` : This script classifies a hero's level based on their experience points (XP).

 ## Installation